FACTBOX-Golf-U.S. Open facts and figures

-June 11 The U.S. Open golf tournament will celebrate its 115th edition from June 18-21 when it is held for the first time in the Pacific Northwest on the links-style Chambers Bay layout in University Place, Washington.
+June 10 The U.S. Open golf tournament will celebrate its 116th edition from June 16-19 when it is held for a record ninth time at Oakmont Country Club in Oakmont, Pennsylvania.

 * The U.S. Open is widely regarded as the toughest of the four majors with its traditional course set-up of narrow fairways, thick rough and firm, fast conditions combining to produce a severe mental challenge.